reductstore/ros-reductstore-demo/README.md

 - **Browsing Dashboard** – Minimal web demo to explore stored data.
 - **Registration Server** – Integrates robots into COS catalogue.

-## Demo Flow

-1. **Robot (LXD container snapshot)** plays back an MCAP file using `ros2 bag play`.
-2. **reductstore_agent** records selected topics and uploads MCAPs and telemetry into ReductStore.
-3. **ReductStore server** stores the data and can replicate it to a central archive or cloud storage.
-4. **COS Registration** exposes robot metrics and logs into the COS dashboard.
-5. **Foxglove Studio** connects to visualize ROS topics.
-6. **Jupyter Notebook & Browsing Dashboard** show how to query and visualize stored data.

-## Goals

-- Provide a reproducible demo setup for robotics data pipelines.
-- Show how ReductStore fits into an observability stack with COS Lite.
-- Demonstrate integrations with MCAP, ROS 2, Foxglove, and Jupyter.
-- Enable replication of robot-collected data to a central or cloud environment.

 ## References